kadelcode/alx-system_engineering-devops/0x19-postmortem/README.md

 # Resolution and Recovery

 - The issue was resolved by updating the softwares and server configuration file.
 The website was then brought back online.

+# Mitigation Strategies

+To prevent this issue from happening again, the following mitigation strategies have been implemented:

+- The all configuration files has been reviewed and updated to include all required parameters.
+- A process has been put in place to review and test all server configuration changes before they are implemented.
+- A monitoring system has been implemented to detect and alert the engineering team of any outdated software issues.